pymedphys/pymedphys/docs/getting-started/installation.rst

     pip install -e .

-To use this method you will need to have git on your machine.
-Instructions for installing git and chocolatey can be found within the `relevant section of the contributor docs`_.
+Note that this requires Git to be installed on your workstation.
+Instructions for installing Git and Chocolatey can be found in the `Developer Guide`_.

-.. _`relevant section of the contributor docs`: ../developer/contributing.html#chocolatey
+.. _`Developer Guide`: ../developer/contributing.html#chocolatey